eda-ricercatore/gulyas-scripts/notes/reviews/Hennessy2018a.md

 	- They are approximately parallels of each other.
 + assiduously
 + atavistic
-+ do the heavy lifting for projects
 + fieldwork
 + from XYZ to ABC, from QWERTY to ZXCVB
 	- they asked about from XYZ to ABC, from QWERTY to ZXCVB.
 	- from A to B to C to D to E such as F, G, and/or H.
 + gravitas
 	- seriousness
++ heavy lifting
+	- do the heavy lifting
+	- do the heavy lifting for projects
 + impetuousness
 + rectitude
 	- righteousness